The 1996 Mount Everest Disaster

 In Krakauer’s account, he mentions the fact that one of the Sherpa there to fix ropes was so unrealistically burdened with a client’s gear that he was unable to do so.
 Therefore, rope fixing was late in being done, adding to the many problems that arose that day.

-It has taken until this year, 2025, for the authority that issues permits to climb Everest, to state that in order to obtain the permit, climbers must first have climbed at least one 8 thousander’ (that is a mountain over 8,000 m / 26,247 ft mountain.
+It took until 2025 for the authority that issues permits to climb Everest, to propose, in the draft Integrated Tourism Bill, that climbers must first have summited at least one 7,000-metre peak in Nepal before receiving an Everest permit.
 In this way, inexperienced and non-climbers would not be able to tackle Everest, where they are, potentially, putting others, particularly the Sherpa guides, in danger.

 Any climber will be able to tell you that it takes coordination, determination and understanding to climb any mountain in a team.
 Climbers of high altitude mountains will also tell you that when you experience lack of oxygen you are unable to think as clearly as you normally can, leading to confusion and sometimes over-confidence.